NCHRP 08-108 [Completed]

 Effective data utilization is increasingly important to all public and private organizations and institutions.
 It is critical that all organizations carefully consider how they specify, define, obtain, store, manage, analyze, use, share, present, and communicate data.
 Transportation agencies [e.g., state departments of transportation (DOT’s), metropolitan planning organizations (MPOs), and local agencies] face numerous demands, opportunities, and challenges regarding data utilization:

 The objective of this research is to prepare guidance to improve data utilization in support of transportation performance management.
 The deliverable(s) from this research should be useful to practitioners and decision makers within transportation agencies.
-The final deliverable(s) of this research should:
+The final deliverable(s)

 - Examine leading practices regarding data utilization to support transportation performance management including specifying, defining, obtaining, storing, managing, analyzing, using, sharing, presenting, and communicating data.